 Methane emissions

-Methane emission is a hot topic during the summit.
+Methane emission was a hot topic at the summit.
 On Day 3, led by America and the European Union, 100 countries pledged to cut methane emissions by 30% by 2030, measured against the 2020 level.

-Methane is 80% more potent than CO2 at trapping heat in the atmosphere, and study shows that curbing methane emissions using existing technology will reduce up to 0.5°C of warming by 2100.
+Methane is 80% more potent than CO2 at trapping heat in the atmosphere, and a study shows that curbing methane emissions using existing technology will reduce global warming by up to 0.5°C by 2100.

-Former US President Barrack Obama spoke in the 2nd week of COP26.
-He told young people to “stay angry” and “harness that frustration to push for more”.
+Former US President Barack Obama spoke during the second week of COP26.
+He told young people to “stay angry” and “harness that frustration to push for more.”
 According to an analysis by a North American reporter, his speech is a delicate balance of hope and doubt.

-Obama took a swipe at Russia and China for not physically attending the summit, saying it shows a “dangerous lack of urgency”.
-He criticised President Trump for his “active hostility towards climate science”, but then activists are also quick to point out that his administration failed to deliver the $100 billion a year climate finance to poorer countries.
-He closed by telling the crowd that the fight against climate change will be hard and messy and ‘every victory will be incomplete’ (COP26: Obama, 2021).
+Obama took a swipe at Russia and China for not physically attending the summit, saying it shows a “dangerous lack of urgency.”
+He criticised President Trump for his “active hostility towards climate science.”
+Still, the activists are also quick to point out that his administration failed to deliver the $100 billion climate finance to poorer countries annually.
+He told the crowd that the fight against climate change will be complicated and messy, and ‘every victory will be incomplete’ (COP26: Obama, 2021).

 Green Finance